6 Types of Pavement Failure : Cracking, Pot Holes, Depressions, Rutting, Corrugation & Ravelling

 c.
 Removing old concrete

 Concrete removal can be carried out either by lift out or break up.
-Lifting sawed concrete is faster, requires less labour, and also doesn’t cause any significant damage to the adjacent layers.
+Lifting sawed concrete is faster, requires less labor, and doesn’t cause any significant damage to the adjacent layers.

 In some cases, lifting concrete can be risky, and in such a situation, the deteriorated concrete is broken into smaller fragments and removed by backhoe or hand tools.